 Dog barking can be a nuisance for your community, and when loud and excessive is a sound few people can tolerate.
 This is one of the most common dog complaints reported to councils.

-Report a problem with a dog or animal
+Report a problem with a dog

 If you are reporting a dog attack or an aggressive/rushing dog call us on 03 941 8999 (24/7) for immediate assistance.